 Which begs the question, what is next?

 Imagine the first time you put on a VR headset.
 It was more than likely a mind-blowing experience.
-If you have seen enough VR though, you will begin to yearn for human interaction.
+If you have seen enough VR though, you may well begin to yearn for human interaction as part of the experience.
 You’ll want to see other people’s reaction to the content.

 With a 360° dome, you can offer people the ability to experience VR content together.
-Virtual, Augmented and Mixed Reality company Laduma offers clients the chance to deliver just that.
-Laduma has a 22 ft/7 meter, 360° dome that is specifically designed for clients to showcase floor to ceiling projection of VR content.
+Virtual, Augmented and Mixed Reality company Laduma offer clients the chance to deliver exactly that.
+We have our own 22ft /7m immersive dome, a 360° dome that is specifically designed for clients to showcase floor-to-ceiling projection of VR content.

 It also offers the ability to include mixed reality experiences.
 In other words, you can overlay synthetic content to interact with – in addition to the VR content that surrounds you in the dome.

-Imagine you produce a medical devise commonly used in emergency room procedures.
-You want to show the story from beginning to end, about how the product saves lives.
-Now imagine standing in a dome with 20 other people.
+Imagine you produce a medical device, one that can be commonly used in emergency room procedures.
+You want to show the story, from beginning to end, of how the product saves lives.
+Now, imagine standing in a dome with 20 other people.
 It’s completely dark and you begin to hear in the distance, the sound of a helicopter engine.

-The narration begins as the doctor describes the injury affecting crucial blood flow to the heart.
-He instructs you, the group in the dome, to lift up your iPads to begin the augmented reality experience.
-As he describes the injury, you now see a 3D animated heart in the air with a model showing the blood flow issue.
+The narration begins, as the doctor describes the injury affecting crucial blood flow to the heart.
+He instructs you, the group in the AR dome, to lift up your iPads to begin the augmented reality experience.
+As he describes the injury, you now see a 3D animated heart in the air, with a model showing the blood flow issue.